cryptodev1990/mercator/dev-notes/duber.md

 - [ ] Error snackbar needs to exist

 ## Tier 1

 - [ ] Alerting on 400s/500s
 - [ ] Organizations - Create an organization.
 For now, I can do this manually.
 - [ ] DataDog
+- [ ] Feature: Ability to select multiple shapes for bulk edit, export, delete
+- [ ] Feature: Ability to publish

 ## Tier 2
 - [ ] OSM search / copy for all of North America